Power Management Settings

 Enable Night Mode

-This setting allows Kiosk Pro to dim and wake itself at a predetermined time.
-Enabling Night Mode allows Kiosk Pro to dim the iPad's screen to black and temporarily remove response to touch for the time period you designate.
+Night Mode allows Kiosk Pro to dim and wake itself at a predetermined time.
+The iPad screen will dim to black and temporarily remove response to touch for the time period you designate.

 Since push notifications are not compatible with Guided Access or Single App Mode, neither is an option when using Night Mode with Sleep.
 These challenges mean that, for a majority of projects, Night Mode with Dim is the better option.